simonmcmanus/links/posts/engineering-principles.md

 *****
 ## Embrace the unknown

 This might seems to be at odds with removing assumptions but it's closely connected.
 By Acknowledging what we don't know we remove assumptions from the process.
-We can then dedicate time to understanding and solving those problems in an isolated and measured way.
+We can then dedicate time to understanding and solving those problems in isolation.

 *****
 ## Last responsible moment